jpmarques19/amora-os/web-player/INTEGRATION.md

 # Amora Web Player Integration Guide

-This guide explains how to integrate the Amora Web Player with the Amora client SDK for production use.
+This guide explains how to integrate the minimalist Amora Web Player with the Amora client SDK for production use.

 ## Overview